 5. Richard Petty Is Untouchable

-200 Career Cup wins and career earnings amassing over $9 million are just a few of the legendary hallmarks of Richard Petty's career.
+200 Career Cup wins, and career earnings amassing over $9 million, are just a few of the legendary hallmarks of Richard Petty’s career.
 A true champion of the sport, Petty is considered by most fans of the sport to be the greatest driver to ever race.
-Richard Petty has arguably become ubiquitous with NASCAR itself, with his Southern sensibilities and legendary cowboy hats.
+Richard Petty has arguably become heavily identified with NASCAR itself, with his Southern sensibilities and legendary cowboy hats.
 The hype is real for this guy, and fans are pretty much in agreement with this across the board.

 6. NASCAR Stereotypes Are Harmful

 While this statement is true for any and all stereotypes, NASCAR seems to find itself as the punching bag of the motorsport world.
 Yes, fans can be rowdy, brash, and outright crazy at times, but what sports fans aren’t from time to time?
 Saying that NASCAR drivers and fans are all uneducated and problematic is, on many levels, untrue.
 In fact, many drivers have degrees from top universities, and NASCAR fans are three percent more well-off financially than the general populace.
 Fans not only find stereotypical depictions of themselves offensive, most believe them to be outright false, and for a good reason.

 7. Wrecks Are Awesome

 Of course, NASCAR wrecks are only awesome when no one gets seriously injured or worse.
 While a saddening 28 drivers have passed due to wrecks throughout NASCAR’s long history, the vast majority of wrecks are exciting, destructive viewing experiences that harm no one but fans who are rooting for those drivers.
 When a wreck happens, there is no doubting how truly exciting it is from not just an adrenaline perspective but a game-changing one as well.
 To fans of the sport, there is little that brings on as much excitement as a large wreck.